Negative gearing: Australia

 Negative gearing can be a tax-effective strategy in Australia, because the tax system has a single income tax schedule for income from all sources.
 This means that for taxation purposes net investment income losses can be offset against other types of income, such as wage or business income, with only a few limits or restrictions.

-Negative gearing continues to be a controversial political issue in Australia and was a major issue during the 2016 Australian federal election and the 2019 Australian federal election, during which the Australian Labor Party proposed to eliminate the tax-deductibility of negative gearing losses against non-investment income (with some exceptions), and to halve the capital gains tax discount to 25%.
+Negative gearing is a controversial political wedge issue in Australia, most notably during the 2016 and the 2019 federal elections, during which the Australian Labor Party (ALP) proposed to eliminate the tax-deductibility of negative gearing losses against non-investment income (with some exceptions), and to halve the capital gains tax discount to 25%.
 Analysis found that negative gearing in Australia provides a greater benefit to wealthier Australians than the less wealthy.

 Federal Treasurer at the time, Scott Morrison, in defence of negative gearing, cited tax data that showed that numerous middle income groups (he mentioned teachers, nurses, and electricians) benefit in larger numbers from negative gearing than finance managers.
+In the 2026 Australian federal budget, the Albanese government banned negative gearing, with exceptions for newly-built homes and pre-existing negatively geared dwellings.
+These changes are expected to commence on 1 July 2027.